patrickbwarren/transam-triton/README.md

 default serial port (`/dev/ttyS0`).
 This is not necessary if just compiling `.tri` codes with `trimcc -o`.

-### Level 7.2 ROM dumps
+### Triton Level 7.2 ROM dumps

-ROM dumps for the Triton Level 7.2 Monitor and BASIC are also included.
+ROM dumps for the Triton L7.2 Monitor and BASIC are also included.
 These can be compiled to binaries by
 ```
 ./trimcc L72_0000-03ff.tri -o MONA72.ROM